 Growing Osteospermum moniliferum

 The bietou is easily grown and makes an attractive garden asset and especially useful pioneer shrub for the new garden.
-It thrives well in strandveld, fynbos, seafront and grassland gardens.
+It thrives in strandveld, fynbos, seafront and grassland gardens.
 It is a rapid grower, requires a sunny, well-drained position and sufficient space.
 The shrub is very striking during winter, when the bright dense yellow flowers appear.
 It makes a striking combination grown with white blombos (Metalasia muricata) and krantz aloe (Aloe arborescens).
 It can also be pruned into a hedge.